webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/shepherds-the-community.md

+---
+aliases:
----,aliases:,- shepherds the community,tags:,- Compendium/CSRD/en/Foci,---
+- shepherds the community
+tags:
+- Compendium/CSRD/en/Foci
+---

 You keep the place where you live safe from all danger.
  ### Intrusion